gcback/simple_painter/README.md

 ## Getting Started

-It utilizes flutter's CustomPaint widget (with CustomPainter class), hooks_flutter, and riverpod.
+It utilizes flutter's CustomPaint widget (with CustomPainter class), hooks_flutter, and riverpod

 ---
 This project is a starting point for a Flutter application.